 Eastern Michigan University

-EMU also made a major change by announcing applicants for the 2020/21 school year will not be required to submit ACT/SAT test scores.
+EMU made a major change earlier in the summer by announcing applicants for the 2020/21 school year will not be required to submit ACT/SAT test scores.

 Ferris State University

-Ferris State University is preparing to hold in-person classes for the fall semester starting August 31.
+Ferris State University is preparing a "full return to in-person campus operations" starting August 24.